 Phosphorites are mainly used by an agriculture industry (the production of phosphate fertilizers).
 They are also used, but with a much less importance, in a chemical industry as a raw material for the production of various phosphorus compounds.

-Phosphorites exploitation started in Poland between the First and the Second World War.
-Nowadays, any of deposit is being under exploitation due to the economical reasons.
+In Poland phosphorites occur mainly in the form of calcium phosphate-rich nodules in the various types of sediments in the belt of the Albian (the Lower Cretaceous) outcrops at the north-eastern margin of the Holy Cross Mts. (vicinities of Radom-Iłża-Annopol-Gościeradów-Modliborzyce).
+They are used for the production of the natural phosphate fertilizers.
+The exploitation of phosphorites started in Poland between the First and the Second World War.
+However, nowadays any of deposit is being under exploitation due to the economic reasons.
 The Chałupki mine was closed in 1961 and the Annopol mine in 1971.

 Prepared by: Robert Bońda

 * Gąsiewicz A., 2020 - "Fosforyty (phosphorites)".
 In: "Bilans perspektywicznych zasobów kopalin Polski wg stanu na 31.12.2018 r." (eds.
 Szamałek K., Szuflicki M., Mizerski W.): 233-236.
 PIG-PIB, Warszawa [in Polish].